AutoEntry Sync runs as a Windows Service. When installed for the first time, AutoEntry Sync will run with LOCAL SYSTEM credentials.

 4. Click on This Account

-5. Enter account name a-autoentry-sync and it's corresponding password
+5. Enter account name a-autoentry-sync and the corresponding password

 6. Click Apply